yusefmosiah/choir-scales/docs/Context.md

 ## Overview

-Choir is an innovative socioeconomic media network that leverages blockchain technology to redefine content creation, curation, and collaboration.
-The platform aims to create the world's highest signal human dataset, which will serve as the foundation for training AI models that excel in both technical prowess and qualitative, stylistic, and artistic dimensions.
+**Choir** is an innovative socioeconomic media network that leverages blockchain technology to redefine collaborative communication and content curation.
+The platform has transitioned to a chat-based application, **choir.chat**, where users engage in collaborative discussions, and co-authors collectively manage the approval of messages.
+This approach aims to create the world's highest signal human dataset, serving as the foundation for training AI models that excel in both technical prowess and qualitative, stylistic, and artistic dimensions.

 ## Current State